-Postgraduate students are not required to live in College-owned housing but Trinity also aims to provide accommodation to all those who request it, although PhD students may only occupy a College-owned property during the first three years of their course (i.e. 9 Terms of Research).
-These students may be permitted to continue in Trinity accommodation thereafter, subject to availability, but this is not guaranteed (see Section 2.5).
+Although postgraduate students are not required to live in college-owned housing, Trinity aims to offer accommodation to all full-time students who request it during the first three years of their course (i.e. 9 terms of research).
+These students may be permitted to continue residing in Trinity accommodation thereafter, subject to availability, but this is not guaranteed (see Section 2.5).
 Postgraduate students who do not live in College-owned accommodation during their first 9 Terms of Research cannot carry-forward any 'unused' accommodation privilege (this includes students who are granted Leave to Work Away).
 Postgraduate students cannot vacate their rooms (and not pay rent) for periods of less than one term (i.e. 3 months) unless there are exceptional circumstances.